Want healthy, glowing skin? Make sure you eat these foods

-Radiant skin is not just about using the right skin care products — what you put on your plate also plays a starring role, with scientific studies reinforcing the critical role of dietary choices.
+Radiant skin is not just about using the right skin care products - what you put on your plate also plays a starring role, with scientific studies reinforcing the critical role of dietary choices.
+For more on maintaining skin hydration and elasticity, see our guide on The Role of Hydration in Preventing Premature Ageing.

 Promoting Healthy Skin through Food and Dietary Choices